Introduction to String Theory: Bosonization and Picture Charge (More advanced)

 where the $\varphi$ term comes from $e^{-\varphi/2}e^{-\varphi/2}=e^{-\varphi}$, and hence the total picture charge of the result is $-1/2-1/2=-1$.
 We would have expected something like $Q_{\alpha}(z_1)Q_{\beta}(z_2)\approx\Gamma_{\mu}j^{\mu}$, but instead of the momentum generator $j^\mu$ we have found its representative at picture (-1), namely $\psi^\mu e^{-\varphi}$:

-We thus learn one important point of the RNS string: {\it Space time supersymmetry is only realized up to picture changing.}\\ On the other hand, if we want to consider two supercharges in the same chiral sector we get
+We thus learn one important point of the RNS string: {\it Space time supersymmetry is only realized up to picture changing.}\\ On the other hand, if we want to consider two supercharges of different chirality in the same holomorphic sector we get

 It has branch cuts, but we got rid of this bad situation through GSO projection, that forbids the combination $Q_{\alpha}(z_1)Q_{\dot{\beta}}(z_2)$.\\

 In general, we have \begin{itemize} \item type IIA, with $Q_{\alpha}$ and $\overbar{Q}_{\dot{\beta}}$; \item type IIB, with $Q_{\alpha}$ and $\overbar{Q}_{\beta}$. \end{itemize} If we now want to study $D(p)$-branes, we have to give a set of gluing conditions.
 For the bosonic currents we already know how to proceed, but the question now is whether it is possible or not to consistently glue the two chiral parts of the supercharge $Q$ at the boundary.\\ If we choose type IIB theory, we can write a plausible gluing condition